 ➤ Nope.
 Adults use it too, especially in casual online spaces.

-SMH meaning is flexible, but these alternatives can fine-tune your tone based on mood and platform.
+SMH is flexible, but these alternatives can fine-tune your tone based on mood and platform.

 If You’re Being Teased: